Get

 • Magnesium

-Plus, green beans are heavy on fiber, which is great for helping dogs feel full for longer and for keeping their bowel movements regular.
+Green beans are heavy on fiber, which is great for helping dogs feel full for longer and keep their bowel movements regular.
 Add in the fact that green beans are low-calorie, and you can see how they can be a healthy snack for your dog!
-However, that doesn’t mean you shouldn’t still exercise caution when feeding this veggie to your pup.
+However, that doesn’t mean you shouldn’t exercise caution when feeding this veggie to your pup.

-Dogs can have sensitive stomachs, and an overabundance of green beans could cause stomach upset because of all the fiber they contain.
-And, as mentioned above, while all of the above minerals and vitamins are essential, if your pup is eating a balanced diet already (as they should be!), they don’t necessarily need the extra nutrients found in green beans.
+Dogs can have sensitive stomachs, and an overabundance of green beans could cause stomach issues because of all the fiber they contain.
+While all the previous minerals and vitamins are essential, if your pup is eating a balanced diet already (as they should be!), they don’t necessarily need the extra nutrients in green beans.

 So, green beans are safe and healthy; just remember to give them to your pet in moderation!